elenche95/deeplexia_app/README.md

 ## Motivation

 Deeplexia is an application developed as a reading, learning and speed reading tool.
 With ever increasing amounts of reading materials produced in the modern age, speed reading could not be a more valuable skill.
 It is also a potential tool to help dyslexic people, who experience difficulty reading and have short term memory deficiencies.
-It is estimated that 65% of people are more visual learners, and since dyslexia is estimated to affect 10% of the world population, there is a clear need for a tool to make text visual.
+It is estimated that 65% of people are more visual learners, and since dyslexia is estimated to affect 10% of the world population, there is a clear need for a tool that makes text visual.